CodeAx1avek/Social-Media-Analysis/README.md

 flask run

-    For Django:
+    Or:

-python manage.py runserver
+python app.py

-The app will be accessible at http://localhost:5000 or your Django equivalent.
+The app will be accessible at http://localhost:5000.
 5. Interact with the Web Interface

 The web interface allows users to: